Structure-Aware Computing, Partial Quantifier Elimination And SAT: Conclusions

 \section{Conclusions}

-All efficient algorithms of hardware verification are structure-aware in one way or another.
-We relate structure-aware computing (SAC) to partial quantifier elimination (PQE).
-Interpolation, that is an instance of SAC, can be viewed as a special case of PQE.
-We demonstrate that SAC by PQE enables powerful methods of property generation, equivalence checking, model checking and SAT solving.
-We also show that PQE solving \ti{itself} can be made more structure-aware.
+All practical algorithms of hardware verification use the structure of the formula at hand (often \ti{inadvertently}).
+We show that \ti{intentional} structure-aware computing (SAC) can be done by partial quantifier elimination (PQE).
+Interpolation, an early example of SAC, can be viewed as a special case of PQE.
+We demonstrate that SAC by PQE enables powerful verification algorithms.
+We also show that PQE \ti{itself} can be made more structure-aware.
 As a first step to achieving this goal, we introduce a technique that facilitates the design of structure-aware SAT algorithms.
-Importantly, a similar technique can be used for structure-aware PQE solving.
-Our discussion and results suggest that PQE can be used as a language of SAC in the design of new powerful algorithms of formal verification.
+Arguably, this technique can be used for structure-aware PQE solving.
+Our discussion and results suggest that PQE can be successfully used in the design of powerful structure-aware algorithms.